vipulnaik/working-drafts/ark/session-log.md

 The mechanism is a two-sided squeeze.
 Below the band, small n benefit from coincidence — a small prime-power cofactor makes the multiplicative engine cheap, and the few available block sizes happen to fit.
 Above it, the ~n/log³n abundance means a balanced representation is essentially always there, so δ tracks the class cap.
 In between, roughly **[500, 10⁴] and concentrated in [2000, 4000]**, neither helps: large enough that coincidences have thinned, small enough that representation counts are still O(1).

 That band is entirely computable, and it is where every floor-lowering value has been found (935, 2291, 3059, 3239) and where the last survivor sits (8927).
 Written into §5 with the table, and §3.5's "computed below, conjectural above" framing amended to say so.

----

-## Correction: n = 935 was never a record minimum

-Reported the branch-and-bound chain as (5 − 2√6)/2 → 0.042286 (n = 935) → 0.037524 (n = 2291) → … .
-But **δ(575) = 0.041812 < δ(935) = 0.042286**, so 935 was never a record.

-The error was an artifact of how I simulated the run.
-I ordered candidates by their *lower bound* ascending, which reaches 935 (bound 0.03649) before 575 (bound 0.04181); 935 then set the running floor at 0.042286, and 2291 dropped it to 0.037524, which pruned 575 before it was ever examined.
-That pruning was correct — δ(575) = 0.041812 is above 0.037524 — but it meant 575 never appeared in the chain I reported.

-The actual run processes in ascending n, so its sequence is different and is the true one:

-> (5 − 2√6)/2 → **0.041812** (575) → **0.041107** (2183) → **0.037524** (2291) → **0.029282** (3059) → **0.026117** (3239)

-In that order 935 is *rejected*, not a floor-setter, since 0.042286 ≥ 0.041812.

-**The general point, now stated in §5:** which values get recorded as setting the floor depends on the examination order, because a value can set the running floor and then be superseded by a smaller n examined later.
-The final floor and the final survivor set do not depend on the order — the floor only falls, and pruning is sound at every stage — but the *chain* is not a sequence of record minima unless the run is in ascending n.
-Worth keeping straight when reading a log.